Single Crystal Applications#

 _images/lalanine-fittertab-incoherent-caxis.png

-9.4.
-AlN on Silicon and Silicon Carbide
+AlN on Silicon and Silicon Carbide#

 This is an example of a multilayer system where two layers are anisotropic.
 In an experimental and theoretical study of the infrared reflectance of aluminium nitride on silicon and silicon carbide, MacMillan, Devaty and Choyke [77] used a four parameter semi-quantum (FPSQ) model to describe their experimental results on aluminium nitride on various substrates.
 In the Examples/Experimental/AlN directory the file AlN.exp provides an experimental file that describes their FPSQ model in a format the PDGui can use.
 In addition, parameters for the permittivities of silicon and 6H-SiC are given in the TestDataBase.xlsx file in the same directory.
-The 6H-SiC permittivities are provided by a Drude-Lorentz model and the silicon permittivities is calculated from an experimental refractive index.
+The 6H-SiC permittivities are provided by a Drude-Lorentz model and the silicon permittivities are calculated from an experimental refractive index.
 References for the origins of the models and experimental data are given in the spreadsheet.

 The first experimental/calculated system considered [77] was the reflectance of a 0.92μ AlN on a Si substrate.
 This was modelled using PDGui after reading in the experimental file, AlN.exp, the Single Crystal Scenario Tab was used to define the system as described in the paper.
 The superstrate material was chosen as air, an AlN dielectric film of 0.92μ was specified on top of a 1.0μm film of silicon, and an angle of incidence of 7.2 o was used.
 The (001) surface of AlN was defined, so the perpendicular to the surface aligns with the laboratory Z-axis.
 The bottom layer is treated as a semi-infinite layer, so the size of the silicon layer specified in the GUI is irrelevant.
 The scenario is shown below: